Nadal, Pliskova advance in New York - FOX SPORTS

 Her showing from the back of the court was on form as Brady seemed completely lost in trying to find a game plan that might break down Pliskova.

-She will meet the winner of the match between CoCo Vandeweghe and Lucie Šafářová.
+She will meet CoCo Vandeweghe after the American beat Lucie Šafářová in straight sets.

+A very comfortable serve from @CoCoVandey catches out @luciesafarova and Coco is back in the catbird seat at 6-5!#USOpen pic.twitter.com/ICA6SgAKIa

 — FOX Sports LIVE! (@FSAsiaLive) September 4, 2017